mobiusklein/glycresoft/docs/tutorials/glycoproteomics-tutorial.rst

          -o agp-glycopepitdes-20150710_3um_AGP_001.db -p 5

-The search process should take between 10 and 20 minutes.
+The search process should take between 2 and 10 minutes.

 Once the database search process has completed, we can export the search results in CSV format for downstream analysis.